thomaswiemann/thomaswiemann.github.io/_posts/2021-09-29-Getting-Started-With-Julia-Modules.md

 This section illustrates the development workflow.
 As an example, we will walk through adding a simple linear regression object to the ``MyMethods.jl`` module.

 When working on a new feature of a module, it's useful to work with both the Julia REPL and your favorite IDE.
-The REPL allows for convenient package operations such as adding dependencies, while the IDE is best suited for developing code.
+The REPL allows for convenient package operations such as adding dependencies.
+The IDE is best suited for developing code.

-Once you've opened the REPL, navigate to the module directory (in my case, this is ``/homas/thomas/GitHub/MyMethods``).
+Once you've opened the REPL, navigate to the module directory (in my case, this is ``/home/thomas/GitHub/MyMethods``).
 It's useful to set Julia into development mode.
-This will continuously update your enviroment with changes you've made to your module.
-(Otherwise, you'd have to restart your Julia kernel _very often_.).
+This will continuously update your environment with changes you've made to your module.
+(Otherwise, you'd have to restart your Julia kernel _very often_.)
 To do so, install the ``Revise.jl`` and enter the package mode (via ``]``).
 Then execute the command ``dev .``.

 While you're still in the package mode, run the command ``activate .`` The terminal should now start with your package name rather than specify the version number of Julia.
 Leave the Julia REPL running.
 We'll need it for adding dependencies.